anchat1990/tech-newbies/PITCHME.md

 delegation is a lifesavers for NodeGirls boards, we even used it for moving house
-Prioritisation is a life saver for myself
+Prioritisation is a life saver for myself use different boards for different topics

+---

+# Prioritise

 ---